epfml/disco/docs/FEDERATED.md

     opt stale or invalid contribution
-        Note over S: contribution dropped, no aggregation S-->>C: ReceiveServerPayload with the previous<br/>round's global weights Note over S: nothing is sent if there is no global<br/>model yet, i.e. on the first round end
+        Note over S: contribution dropped, no aggregation S-->>C: ReceiveServerPayload with the latest global<br/>weights and its next submission round Note over S: before the first aggregation, returns the<br/>initial weights with round 0 end

     opt participants drop below the minimum, at any point